CarolSonghb/Placement-System/README.md

 # comp639-2023-s1-project2-group25
+You can test the system using
+Mentor: geoffc   1111
+Staff: adupont    1111
+Student: abrown    1111

 Our group project is aimed to create the **Industry Project Placement System** which manages the industry placements for students.
 The system can manage both industries and students.
 It can also allocate a project to each student based on the nature of the project and the student’s skill sets.